chung-leong/react-seq/examples/wordpress/README.md

 ```

 As you can see, they each just call a helper function with the path to the corresponding data. `fetchObjectComponents`
-is also given the location to the ids with in the source object.
+is also given the location of the ids within the source object.
 Note it accepts a generator as an argument.
 We'll
 come back to this.
-First we'll tackle [`fetchObjectsContinual`](./src/wordpress.js#L12), the function used to
+First we'll tackle [`fetchObjectsContinual`](./src/wordpress.js#L12), the function we use to
 retrieve articles.

 ```js